adwait-01/learning-journal/README.md

-This repository contains my coding practice as I learn full-stack web development.
+This repository contains my learning journey of full-stack web development.
 It is a record of my progress through hands-on exercises and consistent practice.

 ## Purpose